galanisd/omtd-store/README.md

 * The implementation of the service for PITHOS cloud storage is based on the respective JAVA REST-client; the latter  is available at GitHub (https://github.com/grnet/e-science/tree/master/pithosfs) as a part of "pithosFS Connector for Hadoop" project.
 (TO-DO: Add info on how to install the respective JAR).

-* Clone omtd-store by typing ```git clone repoURL```.
+* Clone omtd-store by typing git clone repoURL.

 * CD to omtd-store directory that has been created.
 For building the projects type mvn clean install -DstoreApplicationCfg=file:$(pwd)/scripts/configLocal.properties or mvn clean install -DstoreApplicationCfg=file:$(pwd)/scripts/configPITHOS.properties. storeApplicationCfg parameter specifies for which configuration/implementation (Local hard disk, PITHOS) the JUnit tests will run.
 In order to skip JUnit test just type mvn clean install -DskipTests=true.

 ### Run ###

-Examples on how to start the REST Server & Client (in Windows and Linux) are provided in ```scripts``` folder.
+Examples on how to start the REST Server & Client (in Windows and Linux) are provided in omtd-store/scripts folder.